alterNERDtive/bg3-mod-profiles/README.md

 `Baldur's Gate 3/Mods` → `current/Mods` → `profile/<name>/Mods`

-When switching mods, the `current` symbolic link is updated to point to the freshly activated / created profile.
+When switching mod profiles, the `current` symbolic link is updated to point to the freshly activated / created profile.
 That’s it!

 When you create your first profile, your current configuration is moved to the profile and the symbolic links are set up automatically.